The exec command in Linux is used to execute a command by replacing the current process with that command. In shells such as bash

 1. Set Environment variables for a program and then exec it

-A program may require quite a few environment variables. it’s way easier and more maintainable running that program from a shell script that sets everything up and eventually exec
+A program may require quite a few environment variables.
+It’s way easier and more maintainable running that program from a shell script that sets everything up and eventually exec

 s the program.